-1.23 (a) Are preliminary injunctions available on (i) an ex parte basis, or (ii) an inter partes basis?
+- 1.23 (a) Are preliminary injunctions available on (i) an ex parte basis, or (ii) an inter partes basis?
 In each case, what is the basis on which they are granted and is there a requirement for a bond?
 Is it possible to file protective letters with the court to protect against ex parte injunctions? (b) Are final injunctions available? (c) is a public interest defence available to prevent the grant of injunctions where the infringed patent is for a life-saving drug or medical device?

-a) Preliminary (interim) injunctions are available and are granted if (i) there is a serious issue to be tried; that is to say there is an arguable case, (ii) the "balance of convenience" favours an injunction or, all things considered, is even (this involves consideration of factors such as: the irreparability of the harm to the claimant and to the defendant respectively if an injunction were refused or granted; the adequacy of damages and ability to estimate damages payable to the claimant and defendant respectively if an injunction were refused or granted; the nijunction were refused or granted; and the proximity of the trial), and (iii) the claimant gives a cross-undertaking to compensate the defendant in damages if the injunction is wrongly granted.
-Only in very exceptional cases is an injunction granted on an ex parte basis and then only where the claimant can show that the matter is so urgent that the defendant may not be notified or where there is a real concern that the defendant may dispose of evidence.
+(Please cross-refer to your answer to question 3.2 if compulsory licensing may be available in this scenario). - (a) Preliminary (interim) injunctions are available and are granted if (i) there is a serious issue to be tried; that is to say there is an arguable case, (ii) the "balance of convenience" favours an injunction or, all things considered, is even (this involves consideration of factors such as: the irreparability of the harm to the claimant and to the defendant, respectively, if an injunction were refused or granted; the adequacy of damages and ability to estimate damages payable to the claimant and defendant, respectively, if an injunction were refused or granted; and the proximity of the trial), and (iii) the claimant gives a cross-undertaking to compensate the defendant in damages if the injunction is wrongly granted.
+Only in very exceptional cases is an injunction granted on an ex parte basis, and then only where the claimant can show that the matter is so urgent that the defendant may not be notified or where there is a real concern that the defendant may dispose of evidence.
 Interim injunctions are unusual in patent cases and are, in practice, restricted to pharmaceutical cases where a defendant proposes to introduce a first generic product and where the claimant can show that there will be irreparable damage as a result of irreversible price erosion.
 If generic manufacturers lose the "first mover" advantage as a result of an injunction wrongly granted, a liberal assessment of damages will be made under the cross-undertaking.
-In a rare departure from the norm, an interim injunction was refused, thus permitting the launch of a generic (Neurim v Mylan [2020]).
-The decision was upheld on appeal, but the Court of Appeal stated that, whilst they agreed with the judge's reasoning, they "had not decided any principle of general application".
-This decision can therefore be seen as being very much confined to its own facts.
+Two recent cases have departed from this practice and interim injunctions were refused, therefore permitting the launch of a generic (Neurim v Mylan [2020] and Novartis AG v Teva UK [2022]).
+The Court of Appeal upheld the Neurim decision but stated that, whilst they agreed with the judge's reasoning, they "had not decided any principle of general application".
+In Novartis, Roth J also accepted that whether there will be an irreparable price spiral (supporting an injunction) is very fact specific.